Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 The Allform Corner Sectional allows you to add new sections at any time for extra seating, giving this corner sofa extra versatility.
 You can also add pillows, an ottoman, and even a weighted blanket to your order to complete your living room seating in one purchase.

-The Nomad uses Burrow’s patented modular system of latches and levers to make it easy to move around and rearrange — perfect for small apartments and living spaces.
+The Nomad uses Burrow’s patented modular system of latches and levers to make it easy to move around and rearrange — perfect for small studio apartments and cramped living spaces.
 You can set it up however you’d like and add another corner to transform it from an L-shape to a U-shape as your space changes.
 And as a bonus, it’s delivered in easy-to-move boxes to make small-space living simpler.

-"An extra plus to the sofa is that it is stain resistant, especially for those with little ones running around or those who like to entertain and can’t resist a good get together with friends and family," explained Yoselin Castro an interior designer who reviewed the Nomad for Living Cozy.
+"An extra plus to the sofa is that it is stain resistant, especially for those with little ones running around or those who like to entertain and can’t resist a good get-together with friends and family," explained Yoselin Castro an interior designer who reviewed the Nomad for Living Cozy.

 The Melrose Reversible Sectional Sofa can make any space more inviting.
 It’s designed like a traditional sectional with the option to reverse the chaise ottoman to either side.
 In addition, you can customize it with over 60 fabric color options and three different leg finishes so it'll fit in with any space.